 While the producers signed on J.J.
 Abrams as director in August 2004 after Joe Carnahan's departure, the film was abruptly delayed for at least a year due to Tom Cruise's commitment to the abruptly green-lit War of the Worlds (2005).
 The production was delayed until Summer 2005, causing the film to be released in 2006.
 Abrams was hired after Cruise saw episodes of the Abrams series Alias (2001) on DVD and was impressed.

-In early May 2004, it was reported that Tom Cruise (in his role as a producer) had requested of the German government that filming be allowed in the 40-metre glass dome of the German Parliament building, the Reichstag.
+In early May 2004, it was reported that Tom Cruise (in his role as a producer) had requested of the German government that filming be allowed in the forty meter glass dome of the German Parliament building, the Reichstag.
 He had earlier visited the Foster & Partners-designed building and been very impressed.
 His request was denied, however, by Parliament President Wolfgang Thierse.
 "The building is not available as a film location and we refuse point blank every request to use it as such," a spokesman said.